 Store upright & tightly closed in a secondary container located in a dry and well-ventilated place.
-Keep away from incompatible materials (e.g. segregate acids and bases).
+Keep away from organic materials, flammables, reducing agents, and any other incompatible chemicals.
+DO NOT store in wooden or metal cabinets.
 Primary containers should be labeled according to the UNC Charlotte Chemical Hygiene Plan.
-Always store corrosives in chemically resistant secondary containers (e.g. polypropylene trays or tubs) below eye level.
+Always store corrosives in chemically resistant secondary containers (e.g., polypropylene trays or tubs) below eye level.
 The secondary container's label must contain the chemical name and corresponding hazards.
-Also, if not plainly visible (e.g. through a cabinet window), labeling must be applied to storage locations where these are stored to avoid an inadvertent encounter.
+Also, if not plainly visible (e.g., through a cabinet window), labeling must be applied to storage locations where these are stored to avoid an inadvertent encounter.